abinit/abinit/doc/tutorial/gw1.md

       dielectric constant without local fields =  27.1361

+!!! note
     Note that the convergence in the dielectric constant **does not guarantee** the convergence in the GW corrections.
 In fact, the dielectric constant is representative of only one element i.e. the head of the full dielectric matrix.
 Even if the convergence on the dielectric constant with local fields takes somehow into account also other non-diagonal elements.
 In a GW calculation the whole $\epsilon^{-1}$ matrix is used to build the Self-Energy operator.

 The dielectric constant reported here is the so-called RPA dielectric constant due to the electrons.
 Although evaluated at zero frequency, it is understood